auth0/docs/articles/native-platforms/windows-uwp-csharp/01-login.md

 ### Option 1: Auth0 Lock

-To start, we'd recommend using the __Login Widget__.
+To start, we recommend using the __Login Widget__.
 Here is a snippet of code to copy & paste on your project.
 Since we are using `await` (.NET 4.5 or greater), your method needs to be `async`:

 ${snippet(meta.snippets.setup)}